Does Derma Roller Work on Eyebrows? Can It Regrow Brows?

 - Castor oil: Natural option (less proven but low risk)—use Jamaican black castor oil for best results

-- Latisse (bimatoprost): Prescription-only prostaglandin analog—most effective but requires doctor approval
+- Latisse (bimatoprost): Prescription-only prostaglandin analog and the most effective option, but requires doctor approval

 Apply 2-3 drops to each eyebrow, gently pat (don't rub) to distribute evenly.
 Let it absorb for 5 minutes before applying any other products.